Q: I've been hearing a lot about sunscreens lately and some potentially hearmful ingredients in them. Are Jack Black sunscreens safe?

 Alpha Hydroxy Acids work well on thickened, sun-damaged skin where breakouts are not the main problem.
 In theory it penetrates the skin faster.
 For acne, Salicylic Acid (BHA) is with no doubt the best choice.

 Salicylic Acid is also effective in treating ingrown hairs.
-Jack Black’s Clear Complexion Razor Bump & Acne Treatment contains 2% salicylic acid and lactic acid, to treat ingrown hairs, and acne blemishes.
+Jack Black’s Bump Fix® Razor Bump & Ingrown Hair Solution contains 2% salicylic acid and lactic acid, to treat ingrown hairs, and acne blemishes.

 |